Skip to main content

 Customers who are in either the Web Content or Email Content control group don’t see any Slots of that type, and instead are shown an empty SmartBlock.

-This is based on the type of Slot being shown, not how it is used.
+This is determined by the Slot type, not by how the Slot is used.

 You can disable this behavior for individual Slots by selecting the Show Content to People in the Control Group option on the Slot's Edit page.
-Doing this means every customer can see the Slot, even if they are in the control group.
+This allows all customers to see the Slot, even if they’re in a control group.

 Reporting